KohaILS/koha-manual-zh-cn/source/tools.rst

    -  The day information will also be filled in automatically based on the date you clicked on the calendar

+      -  If this holiday extends on more than one day, enter the end date in 'To date'

-   -  In the description enter the reason the library is closed
+   -  In the 'title' enter the name of the holiday or the reason for the closing

+   -  In the 'description' enter more information about this holiday

    -  Next you can choose if this event is a one time event or if it is repeatable.

-      -  If this is a one day holiday choose 'Holiday only on this day'
+      -  'Holiday only on this day': this is a one day holiday

-      -  If this is a weekly closing (like a weekend day) then you can choose 'Holiday repeated every same day of the week'
+      -  'Holiday repeated every same day of the week': this is a weekly closing (if you're closed every Sunday, for example)

-      -  If this is an annual holiday closing choose 'Holiday repeated yearly on the same date'
+      -  'Holiday repeated yearly on the same date': this is an annual holiday closing (if you're closed on January 1st each year, for example)

+      -  'Holiday on a range': this is a holiday that extends on several days

+            **Note**

-      -  If the library is going to be closed for the week or a range of time choose 'Holiday on a range' and enter a 'To Date' at the top
+            Make sure to enter a 'To Date' at the top if you choose 'Holiday on a range'

-      -  If the library is going to be closed for a range of time each year (such as summer holidays for schools) choose 'Holiday repeated yearly on a range' and enter a 'To Date' at the top
+      -  'Holiday repeated yearly on a range': this is a holiday that extends on several days each year (such as summer holidays for schools)

+            **Note**

+            Make sure to enter a 'To Date' at the top if you choose 'Holiday repeated yearly on a range'

    -  Finally decide if this event should be applied to all libraries or just the one you have originally selected